HeleneZablit/website-x0x0/index.md

 Having more data at our disposal allowed us to minimize the impact of anomalies or outliers.
 Since our goal was to capture state-level trends in beer reviews, the increased number of reviews enabled us to shift focus away from individual reviewer opinions and instead analyze the broader geographical patterns.

-# 1) Do regions like the same kind of beer?
+# Do neighbours share a taste for beer?

 <div style="display: flex; align-items: center;">